akheelnazim/ubex_quiz/README.md

 ### API Functionality

-1. The API accepts a user-selected date and time in CEST via a `selected_date_time` parameter.
+1. The API accepts a user-selected date and time in CEST via a `selected_date_time` parameter at endpoint `/ubex/api/npsc`.
 If not provided, it defaults to '2020-02-18 02:55:18' (latest entry in the example data).

 2. It converts the selected date and time to GMT+3 using the `convertToGMT3` function, assuming that CEST corresponds to GMT+3.